Experience service outside the U.S.

-Itinerary in brief
+Itinerary in brief - summer 2018

-May 22: Depart for Lima, Peru
+May 21: Depart for Lima, Peru

-May 23: Arrival in Lima, Flight to Puerto Maldonado
+May 22: Arrival in Lima, Flight to Puerto Maldonado

-May 30: Return to Puerto Maldonado, Flight to Cusco
+May 31: Return to Puerto Maldonado, Flight to Cusco

-June 1-2: Machu Picchu
+June 2-3: Machu Picchu

-June 3: Cusco
+June 4: Cusco

-June 4-9: Service Work with Llipin Yahuar (Sacred Valley)
+June 5-8: Service Work with Llipin Yahuar (Sacred Valley)

-June 10: Cusco
+June 9: Cusco

-June 11: Depart for USA
+June 10: Depart for USA

 For more than ten years, the Virginia Tech community has partnered with the nonprofit Community Service Alliance (CSA) on various community development initiatives.
 CSA “empowers local communities in the Dominican Republic to challenge the status quo and improve standards of living” (CSA website.)

 Possible service projects include building latrines and water filters for families, working with youth enrichment programs and supporting small women-owned business.
 On this trip, you will leave with a greater understanding of service in an international setting as well as Dominican life, culture, and nonprofit work.
-All undergraduate and graduate students, regardless of year or major are welcome to apply.

 Estimated cost: $1,850 (includes airfare, meals, lodging, and programming.)
 A limited amount of need-based financial assistance is available.
 All applicants will be considered.